 Be sure to subscribe to Pack Hacker on YouTube and never miss a video.

 If you’re looking for a (nearly) bomb proof bag and have no problem acquiring heavier weight for a nearly indestructible bag, the GORUCK GR2 is a good option for you.
+If you’re looking for an even larger one, check out our thoughts on the GR3.

 At the time of publishing this review, we’ve used and tested the GR2 every day on a permanent nomadic journey for 1.5 years – so yeah – we’ve done a little research.